 These protein brownies (or brownie bars if you choose to slice – or cube – them) are splendid.
-They may not look like the most drop-dead-gorgeous-cut-me-off-a-piece-of-THAT-and-come-back-in-the-morning-to-get-me brownies in the universe but let me tell ya: they’re RIDICULOUSLY tasty, packed full of nutrition, and so easy to make too!
-Check this out:
+They may not look like the most drop-dead-gorgeous in the universe but let us tell you: they’re extremely tasty, packed full of nutrition, and so easy to make too!

 1/4 cup of whey protein powder

 1 tbsp of coconut sugar (see Note 1)

 2 tbsp of flaxseed mix (see Note 2)